kumahooks/kumahooks.github.io/_posts/2022-11-18-Flare-On-9-alamode.md

 # Flare-On 9 "alamode"

-I decided to post in here my writeup for this challenge because it's one I enjoyed, because of the broken modules addresses and piping.
+I decided to post in here my writeup for this challenge because it's one I enjoyed.
+The broken modules addresses and piping were fun!
 My solution is nothing fancy but, yeah. :)

 ## Solution